ARMmbed/mbed-os-example-lorawan-atecc608a/README.md

 ### Setting credentials

 You need to set your application EUI if you're using LoRaWAN 1.0.x.
-In addition, you might need to set your device EUI, if your ATECC608A-MAHTN-T does not have it's Device EUI present in Slot 10.
-If this is the case, the message `Cannot read device EUI in slot 10` will pop up.

-To set these EUIs, open `main.cpp`, and look for `LORAWAN_DEV_EUI` and `LORAWAN_APP_EUI`.
+To set this EUIs, open `main.cpp`, and look for `APP_EUI`.

 ### Setting the channel plan